1788 English cricket season: Kent v Surrey

-Played 5-7 August at Bourne Paddock.
+Played 5–7 August at Bishopsbourne Paddock.
 Surrey won by 37 runs.

 Hampshire v Surrey

-Played 13-15 August at Windmill Down.
+Played 13–15 August at Windmill Down.
 Hampshire won by 4 wickets.
 Andrew Freemantle made his first known appearance in senior cricket for Hampshire.

 Kent VI v Hampshire VI (single wicket)

-Played 29 August to 3 September at Bourne Paddock.
+Played 29 August to 3 September at Bishopsbourne Paddock.
 Hampshire won by 6 runs.
 The match was six-a-side and took six days to complete.
 Hampshire scored 25 and 17; Kent 4 and 32.

 London v Middlesex

-Played 15-17 September at an unknown venue.
+Played 15–17 September at an unknown venue.
 London won by 68 runs.
 The team totals are known but there is no other surviving information.
 There is no certainty of any connection between this London team, which was possibly an ad hoc one, and the famous London Cricket Club which may have disbanded before 1788.
 London scored 174 and 38; Middlesex 81 and 63.